 While updating an existing training is usually one of the least complex assignments, that is not always the case.
-One of PCORI’s existing eLearning courses was targeted to the people who do Merit Reviews.
+One of PCORI’s existing eLearning courses was targeted at people who do Merit Reviews.
 Their job is to review applications for research projects and decide whether the project should be funded.
-The training is designed to take them through process they need to follow and each course contains key dates that they need to meet.
-When PCORI needed to update that training to share lessons learned, new processes and new dates, it turned to TrainSmart to implement those changes.
+The training is designed to take them through the process they need to follow and each course contains key dates that they need to meet.
+When PCORI needed to update that training to share lessons learned, new processes, and new dates, it turned to TrainSmart to implement those changes.

 It was not as straightforward as it might seem because the merit reviews are divided into multiple categories and none of the categories follows the exact same process or has the same dates.
 The complicating factor is that they share some processes and dates with the other categories.
 Several categories might share the same dates but follow different processes while other categories might have the same new process as another category but have different dates.

 For the instructional designer, it meant figuring out where information was duplicable and matching it with the correct module in the correct category.
 The one thing no one wanted was to recreate information that could have been shared from a different module.

 It was like putting together a huge puzzle requiring masterful organization and project management skills to keep this massive amount of information straight and make sure the right processes, updates, and dates were assigned to the correct categories without duplicating material that had previously been created.

 To be approved for research funding from PCORI, applicants need to follow a very strict procedure.
 The proposals are complex and time-consuming.
 To make sure applicants fully understand the process they must follow to ensure their proposal can be submitted for review.
 PCORI wanted to create an eLearning that would provide basic information on the right way to submit an application for research.

 TrainSmart teamed with PCORI to create an eLearning module that takes applicants step by step through the necessary process.